Website Privacy and Cookies Policy

 By using our Website and submitting your information to us, you consent to our use of that information as set out in this policy.
 If you provide us with sensitive personal data (for example, if you provide comments to us that include details of your racial or ethnic origin, your state of health and any learning needs), you expressly consent to us using that data for the purpose you have given in that correspondence.

 Cookies are small data files, applied by the majority of websites, which transfer text-only information to the hard drive of your computer.
+They relate to a specific site and can be used to enhance that site’s functionality and your interaction with it; they may also be used for usage tracking, research, targeting etc.

 We use the following cookies on our Website:

-- Google Analytics cookies to collect standard internet log information and details of visitor behaviour patterns to enable us to maintain and develop our Website.
+- Google Analytics cookies to collect standard Internet log information and details of visitor behaviour patterns to enable us to maintain and develop our Website.
 The data gathered is anonymous and does not identify individual users.

 - Strictly necessary cookies to help the member section of our Website operate effectively.
 These cookies are essential in order to enable you to sign-in.
-These cookies do not remember where you have been on the internet.
+These cookies do not remember where you have been on the Internet.
 This category of cookies cannot be disabled.

 Below is a list of the all the cookies we have set and our reasons for doing so: